bnk7/book_rag/README.md

 ## Runtime instructions

 1. Clone and cd into the directory.
-2. Generate your own Mistral API key or use the one we provide in our assignment submisison email.
+2. Generate your own Mistral API key or use the one we provide in our assignment submission email.
 Create a file called llm_secret.py in the repository's root directory with the format:
     ```
     key = "MISTRAL-API-KEY"